pmelchior/usrp-sciprog/day1/exercises.rst

 Day 1 Exercises
 ===============

+Do each of the following exercises, submitting the solutions via pull requests to this repository (see the git-intro notes).

+**RULES**

+* Every variable/function/class name should be meaningful
+* Variable/function names should be lowercase, class names uppercase
+* Write a documentation string (even if minimal) for every function.

 1) Create a file called ``hello.py`` that can be used in both of the following ways:

 * From the system command line::